FronkonGames/fronkongames.github.io/content/store/spiceup/index.md

 {{< asset-buttons demo="https://fronkongames.github.io/store/demos/purkinje/" >}}

-Simulate human eye perception under dim light condition.
+When the level of luminance drops below a certain threshold, the stimuli from rod cells supersedes that of cone cells.
+Due to the rod cells' minimal sensitivity to red light and heightened sensitivity to blue-green light, it leads to the perception of blue images during nighttime.
+This asset attempts to correct colour by simulating the above effect.

+{{< imagecenter src="/store/spiceup/purkinje_1.jpg" >}}

+With '[Purkinje](https://en.wikipedia.org/wiki/Purkinje_cell)' you can create night scenes that really feel nocturnal, not just darker.

 Once installed, when you select your '_Universal Renderer Data_', you will see something like this:

 {{< imagecenter src="/store/spiceup/purkinje_0.jpg" >}}

 With '**Intensity**' (_1_) you can control the intensity of the effect.
 If it is 0, the effect will not be active.

+Puedes modificar el tono con '**Tint**' (_2_) y la ajustar la oscuridad de la imagen con '**Darkness**' (_3_).

 Finally, if you click on '**documentation**' (_4_) you will go to the online documentation.
 If you need support, you can send me an email to '_frokongames@gmail.com_' or you can click on '**support**' (_5_).
 If you need to reset all the effect values, click on '**Reset**' (_6_).